Shreeyansh14/Brick-Game/README.md

  - updateTodoInDom
  - updateState

-These functions comprise of what it means to create a library like React.
+These functions comprise of what it means to create the library like React.
 The goal is following -
 1. Any time the updateState function is called with a new state, the updateState function calculates the diff between newTodos and oldTodos and call `addTodoToDom`, `removeTodoFromDom` or `updateState` based on the calculated diff.
 2. They id of a todo uniquely identifies it.
 If the title of a todo with the same id changes in two iterations, updateTodoInDom should be called for it.